XXTH I.A.C.S. SUMMER SCHOOL ON BASIC SCIENCES, 2018

 There is no course fee.
 The institute will not provide the participants any accommodation and/or travel expenses.
-Those willing to enroll should collect the Registration Form from the Departmental Office, Theoretical Physics Department, Indian Association for the Cultivation of Science, Jadavpur, Kolkata-700032 or from IACS website (this link) and submit the same along with the copies of testimonials (Madhyamik (Secondary) Admit Card, Madhyamik (Secondary) Marksheet and Higher Secondary Admit Card)at the departmental office in person or electronically to firstname.lastname@example.org on or before 17th May, 2016.
+Those willing to enroll should collect the Registration Form from the Departmental Office, Theoretical Physics Department, Indian Association for the Cultivation of Science, Jadavpur, Kolkata-700032 or download from IACS website and submit the same duly filled in and signed along with self-attested photocopy (one each) of Madhyamik (Secondary) Admit Card, Madhyamik (Secondary) Marksheet and Higher Secondary Admit Card to the Departmental Office, Department of Theoretical Physics,(R/No.-C411, 3rd Floor, Centenary Building, IACS) in person or submit the same electronically to email@example.com on or before 9th May, 2018.

 About the Summer School